Herp Atlas Project

 To provide information to our volunteers, a series of newsletters were published.
 These contain articles on our progress, how to identify species, atlasing techniques and other items of interest.

 There are numerous organizations and individuals whose financial contributions and support helped to launch the Atlas Project.
-In addition to funding from New York State, support for the New York State Amphibian and Reptile Atlas Project was provided by the following individuals and organizations:
+In addition to funding from New York State, support for the New York State Amphibian and Reptile Atlas Project was provided by the following individuals and organizations (all links leave DEC website:)

 - Biodiversity Research Institute